Julian/cardboard/docs/rules/parts_of_a_card.rst

 201.3
 -----

-If an effect instructs a player to name a card, the player must choose the name of a card that exists in the Oracle card :ref:erence (see rule 108.1) and is legal in the format of the game the player is playing.
+If an effect instructs a player to name a card, the player must choose the name of a card that exists in the Oracle card reference (see rule 108.1) and is legal in the format of the game the player is playing.
 (See rule 100.6.)
 If the player wants to name a split card, the player must name both halves of the split card.
 (See rule 708.)
 If the player wants to name a flip card's alternative name, the player may do so.
 (See rule 709.)
 A player may not choose the name of a token unless it's also the name of a card.

 201.4
 -----

-Text that :ref:ers to the object it's on by name means just that particular object and not any other objects with that name, regardless of any name changes caused by game effects.
+Text that refers to the object it's on by name means just that particular object and not any other objects with that name, regardless of any name changes caused by game effects.

     a.
-If an ability's effect grants another ability to an object, and that second ability :ref:ers to that first ability's source by name, the name refers only to the specific object that is that first ability's source, not to any other object with the same name.
+If an ability's effect grants another ability to an object, and that second ability refers to that first ability's source by name, the name refers only to the specific object that is that first ability's source, not to any other object with the same name.

         .. admonition:: Example

             Saproling Burst has an ability that reads "Remove a fade counter from Saproling Burst: Put a green Saproling creature token onto the battlefield.
 It has 'This creature's power and toughness are each equal to the number of fade counters on Saproling Burst.'"
 The ability granted to the token only looks at the Saproling Burst that created the token, not at any other Saproling Burst on the battlefield.

     b.
-If an ability of an object :ref:ers to that object by name, and an object with a different name gains that ability, all instances of the first name in the gained ability should be treated as the second name.
+If an ability of an object refers to that object by name, and an object with a different name gains that ability, all instances of the first name in the gained ability should be treated as the second name.

         .. admonition:: Example